rubys/bootstrap/bylaws.md

-right of the $FOUNDATION to procure a judgment in its favor by reason of the fact that he or she is or was a Director, Officer, employee or agent of the $FOUNDATION, or is or was serving at the request of the $FOUNDATION as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against expenses (including attorneys’ fees) actually and reasonably incurred by him or her in connection with the defense or settlement of such action or suit if he or she acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interests of the $FOUNDATION; provided, however, that no indemnification shall
+right of the $FOUNDATION to procure a judgment in its favor by reason of the fact that he or she is or was a Director, Officer, employee or agent of the $FOUNDATION, or is or was serving at the request of the $FOUNDATION as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against expenses (including attorneys' fees) actually and reasonably incurred by him or her in connection with the defense or settlement of such action or suit if he or she acted in good faith and in a manner he or she reasonably believed to be in or not opposed to the best interests of the $FOUNDATION; provided, however, that no indemnification shall